Internships are a great way to build skills, gain experience and a first-hand look at occupations.

 Are you confident about your career goals?

-Do you know when you wish to complete an internship (often junior/senior year) and if it is required of your program?
+When do you wish to complete an internship and is it required of your program?

 Do you know the basics?